 Bush launched the War in Afghanistan to find and bring to justice Osama bin Laden, the head of the al-Quada organization that master-minded the 9/11 attacks.
 The Afghan War did not cost much initially –- $20 billion, plus $13 billion to launch Homeland Security.
 However, on March 21, 2003, President Bush sent troops into Iraq.
 He said the CIA had found weapons of mass destruction, and that Iraq's leader, Saddam Hussein, was aiding Al Qaeda operatives.
 In its first year, the War in Iraq cost twice as much as the one in Afghanistan -- $50 billion compared to $30 billion for FY 2003.
 And the costs kept mounting.
 By the end of Bush's term in office, the War on Terror cost $864.82 billion.
 This was in addition to increased Defense Department and Homeland Security spending.

 President Obama increased spending for the War on Terror, although he didn't call it that.
 In just three years he requested $477 billion –- more than half the actual Bush "War on Terror" initiative that lasted eight years.
-The total War on Terror costs have been more than $1.3 trillion.
-This doesn't count all defense and security spending, which was $851 billion for FY 2013 alone.
+The true War on Terror costs have been more than $1.5 trillion.
+This was just for Overseas Contingencies Operations.
+It doesn't count all military spending, which was $618 billion for FY 2014 alone.